Skip to main content

 What is Lighthouse in simple terms?

-Is a good Lighthouse score a guarantee for more inquiries?
+Is a high Lighthouse score a guarantee for more inquiries?

-No. It's an indicator of technical quality.
-Inquiries additionally come from clear content, trust, and an easy contact path.
+No. It shows technical quality.
+Inquiries also need clear content, trust, a strong offer, and an easy contact path.

 Improve Website Performance Now - Structured Approach